librsync/librsync/doc/pull.md

-# Pull stream interface {#api_pull}
+# Callback API {#api_pull}

-As an alternative to \ref api_streaming, librsync provides a "pull"-mode interface where it will repeatedly call application-provided callbacks to get more input data and to accept output data.
+As an alternative to \ref api_streaming, librsync provides a "pull-mode" callback interface where it will repeatedly call application-provided callbacks to get more input data and to accept output data.

 Pull jobs are also created using rs_sig_begin(), rs_loadsig_begin,() rs_delta_begin(), rs_patch_begin().